oneRaSol/aws/readMe.md

   > 1. The source codes is tracked on this GitHub repositories.
   > 2. Document the tracked files that are ignored during the final push to the GitHub repository.
-  > 3. Submission of your GitHub repository link is mandatory in order to track your task.
+  > 3. Submission of GitHub repository link is mandatory in order to track your task.
-  > 4. I also shared the link of this repository in the document submitted.
-  > 5. The step-by-step process involved in completing this task be documented.
+  > 4. The step-by-step process involved in completing this task documented below.

 ---
 **THE DEVELOPMENT STEPS:**